This post was originally published on Friday, March 13, 2020. It will be regularly updated with the latest information.

 - Special events at the Historic Houses of Fairmount Park.
-The Historic Houses are also closed to tours until April.

 We will update this list periodically as more information becomes available.
 We will also update our website, send out emails, and contact all ticket buyers with updates in the coming weeks.

 In addition, the Conservancy’s office remains closed and staff is working remotely.
 If you need to reach staff, please contact them via email.
 Click here for contact information.